Sharing my tips for the perfect pillow pattern & textile combinations! These tips will work for most patterns around your home – not just pillows!

 Where Do You Buy Throw Pillow Inserts

 If you do give my throw pillow tutorial a try, or even if you typically only buy covers, I love the pillow inserts from Robey’s (I get the 90/10 blend) and Crate and Barrel.
+I’ve also had luck recently with these sets from Amazon when I need something quickly.
 Then If you need a down alternative (for those that are allergic or prefer not to use down), this line from Crate and Barrel works well.
 Also, HomeGoods carries a lot of clearance pillows with down inserts.
 If they seem full (even if you hate the cover) buy them!
 You can usually get them on clearance for under $10 which is a great deal!
 Just make sure they aren’t too slouchy.

 For store-bought pillow covers, I always buy a 2″ larger insert.
 So if I buy a 20″x20″ pillow cover, I always buy a 22″x22″ pillow insert.
 For my homemade pillows found in the tutorial above, I always buy the same size of insert for the pillow I cut (since I don’t take out the seam allowance).
 So, if I cut a 24″x24″ pillow, I still buy a 24″ insert, since the seam allowance makes the pillow cover closer to 22″ square.